jogetoss/dynamic-options-selectbox/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+The Dynamic Options Select Box is a select box that retrieves existing options and enables users to create a new record using an existing form.

 # Getting Help